ivannzheng/PokeBench/README.md

 ## Future Plans

-Make images of the pokemon that you picked show up when you hit submit
+Make images of the pokemon that you picked show up when you hit submit (DONE!
+12/23)

 ## Screens